Yazidis: Between 1715 and 1809

 In Shingal, Yezidis had gained notoriety for raiding every caravan passing between Mardin and Mosul.
 Yezidi raiders operated as far as in the routes between Anah and Baghdad, where one band attacked a caravan in 1782 and seized 30 donkey-loads of cotton goods.
 Caravans that were escorted by well-armed guards were often able to fight off raiders, whereas fate of other caravans was often a total loss or a ransom.
-The favourite targets were lightly-armed official couriers who relied on speed to reach their destination.
+The favourite targets were lightly armed official couriers who relied on speed to reach their destination.
 In one case, a captured courier was found to be carrying 40,000 carats of high-grade pearls.
 As a result, several expeditions were launched against the Yezidis; the punitive expeditions from Baghdad, first one launched in 1715 and a later one in 1753, inflicted heavy casualties.
 However, subsequently, the expeditions launched against Shingal from Mosul and Baghdad became less severe and was counted as a cost of doing business by the raiders.

 In 1785, the governor of Mosul, Abd el-Baqi Pasha led a raid on the nomadic Dina tribe of Yezidis living east of Tigris near Duhok, led by a young chief named Kor Namir Agha (The Blind Namir Agha) who was blind in one eye.
 Whilst the Pasha's troops were looting the deserted villages, they were ambushed and the Pasha, together with his brother were killed.
 The panic-stricken troops fled to Mosul while being pursued by the fighters of the Dina tribe.
 The sequel of this encounter is not recorded.

 The enslavement of Yezidi captives and military action against Yezidis was legitimized by Muslim theologians, who classified Yezidis as heretics.
 At least eight expeditions are recorded between 1767 and 1809 and according to the French orientalist, Roger Lescot, the Ottomans launched 15 campaigns against the Yezidis of Shingal and Sheikhan in the 18th century alone.
 One expedition against the Yezidis of Shingal was led by the Governor of Baghdad, Ali Pasha, who forced many families into converting to Islam.
 Another expedition in 1809 was led by the new Governor of Baghdad, Sulayman Pasha, who burnt down Yezidi farms and beheaded Yezidi chieftains.
-The 18th-19th centuries saw a further decline of the Yazidi influence, power and population.
+The 18th–19th centuries saw a further decline of the Yazidi influence, power and population.
 With the ending of the semi-autonomous Kurdish principalities and the series of Ottoman Tanzimat reforms from the mid-19th century onward made the Yezidi-populated regions more prone to localized political instabilities.
-Furthermore, being excluded from the status of "People of the Book", the Yezidis weren't granted religious rights that were enjoyed by other groups such as Christians and Jews under the Ottoman millet system.
+Furthermore, being excluded from the status of "People of the Book", the Yezidis were not granted religious rights that were enjoyed by other groups such as Christians and Jews under the Ottoman millet system.